Batteries packed with heroin found in Alabama traffic stop - NewsBreak

 EUTAW, Ala.
 (AP) — Law officers in west Alabama say they found more than 12 kilograms of heroin hidden inside Duralast vehicle batteries.

 Al.com reports that a Texas man was charged with possession of heroin with intent to distribute after he was pulled over Feb.
-10.Alabama civil rights leaders respond to the latest bomb threat to HBCUs
+10.Driver dies during traffic stop in Vestavia Hills

 Federal court records show that drug task force agents stopped the man’s vehicle on Interstate 20/59 in Greene County for speeding and following to closely.